nansencenter/DA-tutorials/notebooks/scripts/T8 - Monte-Carlo & ensembles.md

 in particular the forecast distribution.
 Its [integral](T4%20-%20Time%20series%20filtering.ipynb#The-(general)-Bayesian-filtering-recursions) is intractable, due to the non-trivial nature of the generating process.
 However, a Monte-Carlo sample of the forecast distribution can be generated simply by repeated simulation of eqn.
-(DynMod).
+(DynMod), constituting the forecast step of the ensemble Kalman filter (**EnKF**).
-Then, the ensemble Kalman filter (**EnKF**) analysis update is obtained by replacing
+Meanwhile, its analysis update is obtained by replacing
 $\ObsMod \x^\tf$ and $\ObsMod \, \bP^\tf$ by the appropriate ensemble moments/statistics[<sup>2</sup>](#Footnote-2:).
 Outside of the linear-Gaussian case, this swap is an approximation, but the computational cost and/or accuracy may be improved compared with the EKF.
 The EnKF will be developed in full later;
-at present, our focus is on the use of a sample to reconstruct (estimate) the underlying distribution.
+at present, our focus is on the use of a sample to reconstruct, estimate, or represent the underlying distribution.
 If it is assumed Gaussian, this mostly comes down to the estimation of its covariance matrix.

 ### Moment estimation